canonical/sphinx-docs-starter-pack/docs/tutorial/set-up-automated-testing.rst

   Congratulations!
 You have created a "Hello, world" script and executed it!

-If you were to render the tutorial file using Read The Docs, then the page would look like the following:
+If you were to render the tutorial file using Sphinx, then the page would look like the following:

 .. image:: mock-tutorial-example.png